omrirh/openshift-cli-installer/README.md

   - `platform=aws`: Must pass in cluster parameters
   - `base-domain`: cluster parameter is mandatory
   - `auto-region=True`: Optional cluster parameter for assigning `region` param to a region which have the least number of VPCs.
+  - `log_level`: Log level, defaults to `error` for cluster config to hide the openshift-installer logs which contains kubeadmin password.
   - `--registry-config-file`: registry-config json file path, can be obtained from [openshift local cluster](https://console.redhat.com/openshift/create/local)
   - `--docker-config-file`: Path to Docker config.json file, defaults to `~/.docker/config.json`.
 File must include token for `registry.ci.openshift.org`
   - `--ssh-key-file`: id_rsa file path, defaults to `/openshift-cli-installer/ssh-key/id_rsa.pub`